EMV Credit Card Processing FAQ

 What is an EMV credit card?

-An EMV credit card is one with a smart chip feature.
-A card reader will review the chip on a card and confirm a transaction from there.
-The chip works like a magnetic stripe you’d find on an older card, but it comes with added security and fraud protection features.
+An EMV credit card has an intelligent chip feature.
+A card reader will review the chip on a card and confirm a transaction.
+The chip works like a magnetic stripe on an older card, but it has added security and fraud protection features.

 What does EMV mean?